 These apple and peanut butter waffles are delicious in the fall or at any time of the year.
 With the vegan ingredients, you save time because there are no eggs to separate and whip.
-While I like them for a weekend breakfast or brunch, you could also make them and serve maybe 1/4 of a waffle with some homemade chocolate mocha nice cream.
+While I like them for a weekend breakfast or brunch, you could also make them and serve a quarter of a waffle with some homemade chocolate mocha nice cream.

-If you are out of apples, experiment with applesauce.
+- If you are out of apples, experiment with applesauce.
 I would strain it first so it is not too watery.
-My homemade Honeycrisp applesauce is easy to make in a slow cooker or Instant pot and then freeze to use later in recipes.
+My homemade Honeycrisp applesauce recipe is easy to make in a slow cooker or Instant Pot and then freeze to use later in recipes.

-Peanut Butter – look for natural peanut butter with no or little added salt, sugar, or fat.
-It could be creamy or crunchy based on your preference: I like creamy.
-These don’t have to be peanut butter waffles: feel free to try almond butter or sunflower butter.
+- Peanut Butter – look for natural peanut butter with no or little added salt, sugar, or fat.
+It could be creamy or crunchy based on your preference.
+And these don’t have to be peanut butter waffles: feel free to try almond butter or sunflower butter.

-White Whole Wheat Flour – this flour has a lighter texture and flavor than whole wheat flour, but contains the fiber, magnesium, phosphorus, and potassium of regular whole wheat flour.
-If you can’t find it, I suggest using 1/2 cup of whole wheat flour and 1/2 cup of all-purpose flour (unbleached).
+- White Whole Wheat Flour – this flour has a lighter texture and flavor than whole wheat flour, but contains the fiber, magnesium, phosphorus, and potassium of regular whole wheat flour.
+If you can’t find it, you can use 1/2 cup of whole wheat flour and 1/2 cup of all-purpose flour (unbleached).

-Ground Flaxseeds – I purchase this pre-ground for convenience.
+- Ground Flaxseeds – I buy these pre-ground for convenience.
 If you buy them whole, grind them in a coffee grinder.
 This replaces the egg in a traditional waffle recipe.

 How to Make Apple and Peanut Butter Waffles